Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Introduction

 Early-warning of heavier compact binary systems, such as NSBHs or BBHs, are unlikely to benefit from methods relying solely on the time spent by the dominant mode of the gravitational radiation in the frequency band ($\sim 10-2000$ Hz) of ground based detectors.
 However, this impediment can be circumvented if the subdominant modes are sufficiently excited, as is the case for asymmetric-mass systems and a range of orbital inclination angles.
 Since higher-modes vibrate at higher harmonics of the orbital frequency than the dominant mode, they will enter the detectors' frequency band well before the dominant mode --- a fact that can be used to enhance early-warning targeted at heavier asymmetric mass systems.

 In our previous work \citep{Kapadia2020}, we showed that inclusion of some of the subdominant modes ($\ell = m = 3, \ell = m = 4$), in addition to the dominant mode ($\ell = m = 2$) conventionally used in low-latency GW searches \citep{gstlal, mbta, pycbc, spiir}, can improve the early-warning times and reduce the localisation skyareas, for a range of asymmetric-mass binaries and orbital inclinations.
 We considered three observing scenarios: O5, with five detectors including LIGO-India \citep{aplus_sensitivity, observer_summary,LIGO-India}; Voyager, with the same five detectors, but with the three LIGO detectors upgraded to Voyager sensitivity \citep{Voyager_PSD, Adhikari_voy}; and a 3G scenario consisting of two Cosmic Explorers and one Einstein Telescope \citep{CE, ET, CE_PSD, ET_PSD}.
-For the O5 (Voyager) scenario, the merger can be localised to hundreds of square degrees in the sky 45 seconds before merger, corresponding to a reduction factor of $3-4 (5-6)$, for several NSBH systems over a range of inclinations (and located at $40$ Mpc), including those that have the potential to produce EM-counterparts.
-For the 3G scenario, several asymmetric mass systems located at $100$ Mpc and potentially EM-Bright have improved early-warning time gains of over a minute corresponding to a localisation skyarea of $100$ sq. deg.
+For the O5 (Voyager) scenario, NSBH mergers located at 40 Mpc, including those that have the potential to produce EM- counterparts, can be localised to hundreds of square degrees in the sky as early as 45 seconds before merger.
+This corresponds to a reduction factor of up to $3-4(5-6)$.
+For the 3G scenario, potentially EM-Bright mergers located at 100 Mpc could have early-warning time gains of up to $\mathcal{O}$(minutes) corresponding to a localisation area of 100 sq. deg.
+The exact fraction of detectable NSBH events that benefit from inclusion of higher modes depends on the population distributions, which we study in this work.